On Change, Grief, And The Quiet Endings No One Prepares You For

 And sometimes honesty means acknowledging that a connection no longer fits the person you’ve become.

-Shared History Is Not the Same as Shared Direction
+Shared History Is Not the Same As Shared Direction

 History creates attachment.